10 Real Estate Email Templates To Make The Transaction Process Smoother

 Template 3: Homeowners insurance

-You can treat this message as a follow-up email that helps guide your clients through the transaction.
-You’ll need to send them this email well in advance of the estimated closing so that they can make the necessary arrangements to have their insurance in place.
+Ideally, you should send your client this email well in advance of the estimated closing so that they can make the necessary arrangements to have their insurance in place.

 If you haven’t done so already, please take a moment to reach out to your insurance provider or shop around for quotes.
 Once you have your policy in place, please send me a copy.